towersvault/shinpokered/README.txt

 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

 v1.24.1
+- Reworked the prize mon level function and synchronized DVs for gift pokemon added to party or box
 - Fixed typed effectiveness being applied the wrong way to static damage moves
 - All the extra options on the option menu have been moved to their own separate menu
 - Add Debug Stat Reset feature